tomrains/miscProjects/projects/vanishing-chess/README.md

   move forward means ... pawn is hidden from current square. pawn is put on the newly selected square

   i think this would be a new function, like move. this happens when an element is red, and a square is clicked that has legal move.

+  OKAY - so the pawn moves there. obvious glitches are you can move any piece there, and when you click it again, it vanishes. go you should make sure the piece has actually moved somewhere legally before you get rid of it. cool though!
   ------

     For now, I can make it where you click a piece, click a square, and then the pieces disappears from current square and appears